Leaders and Organizations MUST Have the Ability to Adapt – But How to Do It?

-Leaders and organizations need the ability to change and adapt, particularly in terms of the external forces (think COVID, supply chain disruptions, cyber-attacks, talent shortages).
+Leaders and organizations need the ability to change and adapt, particularly in terms of the external forces (think organizational restructuring, downsizing, mergers, supply chain disruptions, cyber-attacks, economic uncertainty).

 For change to take hold, an organization must effectively transform at the individual, team and organizational level.